DmitriiSer/Lister/README.md

 - v0.1.2 Removed Ionic and Bootstrap CSS conflicts on login window
 - v0.1.1 Replaced ngRoute module with ui-router that is used by Ionic.
 Other minor changes
 - v0.1.0 Added ionic components for better mobile platforms support
-- v0.0.7 Added angular-touche module for better mobile device support.
+- v0.0.7 Added angular-touch module for better mobile device support.
 Added deletion confirmation dialog.
-- v0.0.6 Changed home.html layout to use just one 'plus' icon for all different layouts.Remove button and behavior for list tabs/thumbnails
+- v0.0.6 Changed home.html layout to use just one 'plus' icon for all different layouts.
+Remove button and behavior for list tabs/thumbnails
-- v0.0.5 Binded list data to UI elemets of 'listEditor'.
+- v0.0.5 Bound list data to UI elements of 'listEditor'.
 Other UI improvements
-- v0.0.4 Working on listEditor widget
+- v0.0.4 Working on 'listEditor' widget
-- v0.0.3 Fixing roullete element to work without jQuery
+- v0.0.3 Fixing 'roulette' element to work without jQuery
 - v0.0.2 Got rid of jQuery and Bootstrap.js.
 Got rid of hashtag in the URLs path.
 Created local session storage on the client side